FOSSUChennai/linux_installation_party/README.md

 ## Getting Help

-If you have any questions or need assistance during the event, feel free to reach out to the organizers.
+If you have any questions or need assistance during the event, feel free to reach out to the volunteers.

 ## Stay Connected